 —

-Georgia Institute of Technology, Kennesaw State University, Emory University, WAWA (West Atlanta Watershed Alliance), Truly Living Well Center for Natural Urban Agriculture
+Georgia Institute of Technology, Kennesaw State University, Emory University, WAWA (West Atlanta Watershed Alliance), Truly Living Well Center for Natural Urban Agriculture, and Eco-Action

-This project supports the region’s first Community Science Collaboratory, comprised of 6 CBOs and 6 HEIs, fostering critical partnerships that address local-to-global issues through knowledge-sharing, problem identification, scientific collaboration, and public engagement.
+This project supports the region’s first Community Science Collaboratory, comprised of 6 Community-Based Organizations (CBOs) and 6 Higher Education Institutions (HEIs), fostering meaningful partnerships that address local-to-global challenges through knowledge-sharing, problem identification, scientific collaboration, and public engagement.

 PROJECT SIMU-VACTION on "Artificial Intelligence (AI) and Health Disparities on a Global Stage"